- Has Congress funded Zika preparedness?

 On September 12, 2016, NGA CEO Scott Pattison wrote an op-ed in The Hill detailing governors’ desire for Congress to fund Zika response and preparedness efforts.
 In response to the growing public health emergency that has now resulted in 16,700 cases across 48 states and the U.S. territories, the nation’s governors have urged Congress to fund efforts to combat the virus.
 Federal dollars can support state public health efforts to prevent and reduce the impact of the Zika virus, which can cause infants to be born with severe, lifelong birth defects.
 Governors are urging Congress to follow their model of bipartisan cooperation and reach an agreement to take action to stop the spread of the Zika virus in the United States.

 On September 28, Congress passed much needed funding to fight Zika virus.
-The continuing resolution, which will last for 10 weeks and expire on December 9 2016, includes $1.1 billion in funding to fight Zika.
-Importantly, $44 million will go to states to backfill their public health emergency preparedness funds that were shifted earlier this year.
-According to Senate Appropriations, the majority of the FY2016 Zika Response and Preparedness supplemental will support the following:
+The continuing resolution, which expired on December 9 2016, included $1.1 billion in funding to fight Zika.
+Importantly, $44 million went to states to backfill their public health emergency preparedness funds that were shifted earlier in 2016.
+According to Senate Appropriations, the majority of the FY2016 Zika Response and Preparedness supplemental supports the following:

 - Public Health & Care: $75 million to reimburse health care provided in states and U.S. territories with active Zika transmission for those without private health insurance.
 The Zika supplemental also provides: